ubports/docs.ubports.com/systemdev/testing-locally.rst

 Prerequisites
 ^^^^^^^^^^^^^

 A host system running either Debian 11 (Bullseye) or later or Ubuntu 20.04 (Focal Fossa) or later is required.
-It is possible to set up such a system in a LXD container or VM (not recommended due to performance) on another distribution or operating system.
+An easy and performant way to set up Debian or Ubuntu on other distributions is to run it in a container using `LXD <https://linuxcontainers.org/lxd/getting-started-cli/#installing-a-package>`.

 A LXD container requires the following configuration setting in order to allow debootstrap to use the mknod system call for creating pseudo devices such as ``/dev/null`` inside a chroot::